View George Graham's Obituary on heralddemocrat.com and share memories

 |

-George married Norma Sue Shelton on June 20, 1970.
-He loved the outdoors, going hunting, fishing and especially shooting his black powder gun.
-George was an avid TV fan of any shows with hunting and fishing.
-He will be deeply missed by all who knew and loved him.

-Survived by his step-children, Larry Burden and wife Barbara, Rod Burden and wife, Mary Jane, Steve Burden and wife, Cathey, Ginger Brawley and husband, Ken, Clay Burden and wife, Terri, and Keryn Jansen; eighteen grandchildren, twenty-two great-grandchildren.
-Also survived by his sisters Anna Mary Lindsey, Barbara Winger, Patricia Rainwater and husband Dennis; brother Bobby Graham and numerous nieces & nephews.
+Mr. Graham is survived by his step-children, Larry Burden, Rod Burden, Steve Burden, Ginger Brawley, Clay Burden and Keryn Jansen; 18 grandchildren, 22 great grandchildren; sisters, Anna Mary Lindsey, Barbara Winger, and Patricia Rainwater; brother, Bobby Graham and numerous nieces & nephews.

-Preceded in death by his wife Norma Sue Graham, his parents and two grandsons Dale Burden and Christopher Cline.

-Funeral services will be 2 p.m.
-Thursday, April 4, 2019 at Fisher Funeral Chapel.
+Funeral services will be held at 2:00 p.m.
+Thursday, April 4, 2019 at Fisher Funeral Chapel with Chaplain Chuck Dodd officiating.
 Interment will follow in Fairview Cemetery.
-Family visitation will be held one hour prior to funeral.
+Family visitation will be held one hour prior to service time at the funeral home.

 Pallbearers will be Russell Cox, DJ Griffin, Keith Graham, Jerry Steed, Mike Cigainero and Carson Burden.